 We all instinctively know whether we like coriander or not, so why don’t we do the research to find out if the cake is right for us?

-You’ve spent too many long hours trying to organise your party.
+You’ve spent too many long hours trying to organise your wedding or birthday party.
 From the invites to the place setting, the flowers, what your going to where and making sure your weird Aunt June sits well away from the buffet table.
 Do you really want to skip on cake now?
 Hell no! a party without cake is just a meeting!

 Behind all the pictures, behind all the frosting and flowers, do you really know what went into that cake of yours?
 Are you really getting value for money?

 Here are some questions you should ask your cake maker before paying that deposit.